 The region is rich in calcium, which is reflected in the Corumbá’s white architecture.
 Not surprisingly the town is nicknamed ‘White Town’.
 Corumbá is laid out in a grid, easy to navigate and despite its remote location offers all practical traveler’s needs such as guesthouses and hotels in different price ranges, restaurants, ATMs, and tour operators.
 The town is built on a clifftop, from which you can admire vast views of the wetland.

 Check out if the local mail-cum-taxi-cum-grocery delivery boat plies between Corumbá and Poconé (the southernmost point of Transpantaneira, see Gateway 1).
 We tried to catch it twice but for various reasons it didn’t run.
-The boat plies right along the Pantanal Conservation Area, which received UNESCO World Heritage Status in 2000.
+The boat plies right along the Pantanal Conservation Area, a UNESCO World Heritage Site since 2000.

 Another challenge may be to retrace John Grisham’s trip from his novel The Testament, in which the main character takes a boat from Corumbá to find the illegitimate daughter, believed to be living as a missionary with a tribe in the Pantanal, of a businessman who has left her a fortune.

 Like in Campo Grande you can book (multiple)-day trips to the Estrada Parque from here.
 Unique to Corumbá is the variety of boat trips thanks to its access to the Río Paraguay.

 You’ll find a range of options varying from a 1-day open boat trip for anglers to multiple-day cruises on comfortable ships (with accommodation and a restaurant) that include side trips into tributaries in smaller boats.

 (click on the images to look inside)

 Pantanal Gateway 4: Into the Heart of the Pantanal